 WorldView-4 Satellite Image First Image!

-WorldView-4 satellite first image at 30cm resolution.
-This image was captured on November 26 of Yoyogi National Gymnasium in Shibuya, Tokyo which hosted Olympic events in 1964 and will again host competitions during the 2020 Summer Olympics.
-WorldView-4 offers exceptional geolocation accuracy, which means that customers will be able to map natural and man-made features to better than <4 meter CE90 of their actual location on the Earth’s surface without ground control points.
+WorldView-4 satellite’s first image at 30cm resolution.
+This image was captured on November 26 at Yoyogi National Gymnasium in Shibuya, Tokyo which hosted Olympic events in 1964 and will again host competitions during the 2020 Summer Olympics.
+WorldView-4 offers exceptional geolocation accuracy, which means that customers will be able to map natural and man-made features to better than <4 meters CE90 of their actual location on the Earth’s surface without ground control points.

 WorldView-4 was successfully launched on Friday, November 11, 2016, at 10:30 a.m.
 PST from Vandenberg Air Force Base, California.
 DigitalGlobe’s WorldView-4 satellite is capable of discerning objects on the Earth’s surface as small as 31cm in the panchromatic and will collect 4-band multispectral at 1.24-meter resolution.
 WorldView-4 will have a similar resolution as the WorldView-3 satellite sensor.
 This advanced resolution will offer customers unprecedented, precise views for 2D or 3D mapping, change detection, and image analysis.

 WorldView 4 Satellite Image of Yoyogi National Gymnasium – Shibuya, Tokyo